scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnEKS.md

 ## Step 6.
 Deploy ScalarDB Server by using the Scalar Helm Chart

-You must deploy ScalarDB Server on your EKS cluster by using the Scalar Helm Chart.
+Deploy ScalarDB Server on your EKS cluster by using the Helm Chart for ScalarDB Server.
 For details, see [Deploy Scalar products using Scalar Helm Charts](https://github.com/scalar-labs/helm-charts/blob/main/docs/how-to-deploy-scalar-products.md).

 **Note:** We recommend creating a dedicated namespace by using the `kubectl create ns scalardb` command and deploying ScalarDB Server in the namespace by using the `-n scalardb` option with the `helm install` command.